svensvan/blog/_posts/2014-02-24-made-myself.md

 title: "How I Made Myself"
 ---

-<p>This blog is hosted on Github Pages.
+This blog is hosted on Github Pages.
 It is created using Jekyll.
-Setting up Github pages is easy if you know the steps. </p>
+Setting up Github pages is easy if you know the steps.

 <!-- more -->